 PASADENA, CA — NASA today has announced the groundbreaking discovery of four, Earth-like exoplanets orbiting a star 40 light years away.
 Additionally, the agency also has announced that all of the planets are suffering from very severe global warming.

 Photos like the one above shows just how drastic the situation is for the entire universe.
 Human activity has been so impactful throughout the cosmos that these poor creatures that may or may not live on this exoplanet are now facing extinction on mass scales.

-The search for life in the universe has gotten much more exciting because the planets, orbiting a red dwarf, because all of the planets are orbiting in the habitable zone of their star; That doesn’t matter though.
-Even if there are animals, they’re probably dead because of human caused global warming.
+The search for life in the universe has gotten much more exciting because the planets, orbiting a red dwarf, are in the habitable zone of their star; that doesn’t matter, though.
+Even if there were animals, they’re probably dead because of human-caused global warming.

-Regardless, the fact is that these planets are warming, the life is dying if it’s there, and if it’s not there we’ve already killed it.
-Society as a whole should reflect on these actions that we take on a day to day basis and think about their consequences.
-We should be ashamed that an alien species of tree is extinct now, assuming it exists.
+Regardless, the fact is that these planets are warming.
+The life is dying if it’s there, and if it’s not there we’ve already killed it.
+Society as a whole must reflect on the consequences of the actions we take on a day-to-day basis.
+We should be ashamed that an alien species of tree is extinct now, assuming it existed in the first place.